 1926 The songwriting team of Richard Rodgers and Lorenz Hart highlight The Girl Friend at the Vanderbilt Theatre in New York.
 Herbert Fields pens the story of a man who trains for a bicycle race using a butter churn.

-1992 Glenn Close, Richard Dreyfuss, and Gene Hackman headline Ariel Dorfman's Death and the Maiden which opens at the Brooks Atkinson Theatre.
+1992 Glenn Close, Richard Dreyfuss, and Gene Hackman headline Ariel Dorfman's Death and the Maiden, which opens at the Brooks Atkinson Theatre.
 The plays sees plenty of holiday-appropriate green in advance sales, but the show receives mixed reviews and closes August 2.

 1996 Stephen Sondheim and George Furth team up for a non-musical murder mystery, Getting Away With Murder, with a top-notch cast including Terrence Mann, Christine Ebersole, John Rubinstein, Josh Mostel, and Jodi Long.
 It runs just 17 performances, but is memorable for its macabre ad.
 The logo, which showed a pistol-toting gargoyle, was changed after the closing notice to show the gargoyle with the gun pointed at its own head.

 2005 A banner day for musical theatre as Monty Python's Spamalot opens on Broadway, starring Tim Curry, Hank Azaria, and David Hyde-Pierce, and The Light in the Piazza begins previews.
-The two shows dominate the 2005 Tony Awards with Piazza winning the most (six) and Spamalot coming away as Best Musical.
+The two shows dominate the 2005 Tony Awards with Piazza winning the most (six) and Spamalot coming away with Best Musical.

-Today's Birthdays: Shemp Howard (1895-1955).
+Today's Birthdays: Paul Green (1894-1981).
+Shemp Howard (1895-1955).
+Alfred Newman (1901-1970).
 Tamara Geva (1907-1997).
+Frederick Brisson (1912-1984).
 Mercedes McCambridge (1916-2004).
 Rudolph Nureyev (1938-1993).
 Gary Sinise (b.
 1955).
 Vicki Lewis (b.
 1960).
 Kelly Hutchinson (b.
 1976).